llvtt/jpdb_anki_import/README.md

 3. After installing this add-on, in Anki, go to "Tools" => "Import from JPDB"
 4. Follow the instructions in the setup window.

+## Building
+To build the package, run `python3 build.py` in the command line which will generate the add-on file `jpdb_anki_import.ankiaddon`.

+### Testing
+To test the file in Anki, perform the following steps:

+1. Open Anki and click on "Tools" in the top menu bar.
+2. Select "Add-ons" from the dropdown menu.
+3. Click on "Install from file..."
+4. Navigate to the directory where the jpdb_anki_import.ankiaddon file was generated, and select it.
+5. Click "Open" to install the addon.
+6. Restart Anki if prompted to do so.

 ## Recommended Additional Plugins

 The following other Anki plugins can help flesh out cards created after the import to add translation and more detail: